-I have a list of recipes that I want and plan to make – it’s extensive.
-From cookies and muffins to grilled stuff and salads, the ideas are endless and I’m always adding more.
-Some of them have been on the list for a couple of weeks, some for months, and some since right after this blog was born.
+I have a list of recipes that I want and plan to make – it's extensive.
+From cookies and muffins to grilled stuff and salads, the ideas are endless and I'm always adding more.
+Some of them have been on the list for a couple of weeks, some for months, and some since right after this blog was born, today i want to show off my chimichurri shrimp recipe.

 Chimichurri has been on the list for quite a while – too long, actually.
 I've almost made it several times and I've even had all of the ingredients for it a time or two.
 Why it took me so long, I do not know.